GenisGE/grantsGazelleScripts/README.md

 # Scripts used on the analysis of RAD-sequence data of Grant's gazelle

-These are the scripts used to perform the analyses in the paper "Admixture and the road to speciation in an African gazelle" CHANGE IF TITLE CHANGES
+These are the scripts used to perform the analyses in the paper "Vicariance followed by secondary gene flow in a young gazelle species complex"

 I provide the scripts as they are, if you want to use them you will have to change paths and probably fix issues.

-If you have any questions please contact me thorugh github or at genis.erill@bio.ku.dk
+Contact: Genis Garcia Erill genis.erill@bio.ku.dk

 ## Software needed